-In addition to altering oils, there are now a number of other ways to affect differential action.
-First is by using different sized orings.
-A tighter fitting oring (TKR5144B) will have more resistance to both initial and continuous rotation.
-It will have a similar feel to thicker oil.
-This is beneficial on higher grip tracks.
-This can also be good on tracks that are very rough and/or broken up and you want to maintain forward drive through bumpy sections.
-Looser fitting orings (TKR5144) have less resistance to both initial and continuous rotation.
-It will have a similar feel to thinner oil.
-This is beneficial on lower grip tracks.
-The second option is by using different gear shims.
-TKR9145 has all of the same characteristics of a tighter oring (TKR5144B).
-TKR5145B has all the same characteristics of a looser oring (TKR5144).
-Third is by using gears of a different pitch.
-TKR9150B is a coarser pitch gear.
-It has more resistance to continuous rotation.
+Diff Cases: Using TKR9115C with TKR1261 will have less resistance to initial rotation versus TKR9115B, but will provide more consistent diff action (less diff fade) over the course of a long nitro main (+20 minutes)

+Diff Gears: TKR9150B is a coarser pitch gear and has more resistance to continuous rotation.
 This means that it will resist "diffing out" or "diff unloading".
 Being coarser, the power delivery is not quite as smooth as the finer pitch gears.
 The coarser pitch will allow for a lighter weight oil to be used which will maintain low speed diff action without excessive differential action at high speeds and high loads.
-TKR9150 is a finer pitch gear.
-It has less resistance to continuous rotation.
+TKR9150 is a finer pitch gear and has less resistance to continuous rotation.
 Being finer, the power delivery is smoother than the coarser pitch gears.
 The finer pitch will allow for a heavier weight oil to be used which will allow a thick but smooth low speed diff action without excessive differential action at high speeds and high loads.
+TKR9150 is a finer pitch gear and has less resistance to continuous rotation.
+Being finer, the power delivery is smoother than the coarser pitch gears.
+The finer pitch will allow for a heavier weight oil to be used which will allow a thick but smooth low speed diff action without excessive differential action at high speeds and high loads.
+We recommend TKR9150B for most conditions.